 The most obvious solution would be to buy upzones using cold, hard cash on a per-foot basis, but that’s not allowed — if it’s a tax (or impact fee), it requires a nexus.
+[Update: Of course, Chicago has since devised a cash-for-upzoning scheme.]
 So instead, communities get whatever the developer feels generous enough to give.
 Not to mention that the entire process, since it’s all boils down to political power, favors those who already have political power — large, well-connected developers vs. squeaky-wheel communities.
 Small developers get shut out of any opportunity to build, and disempowered communities (the homeless, for instance) never get a chance.

 Now, since we’ve established that the zoning is entirely arbitrary anyways, why not flip the equation and start with the community benefits?
 The quantity of stuff permitted on the site ultimately doesn’t matter as much as the quality of what goes there.